bitovi/academy/src/react-native/08-styling/styling.md

 - **Reusability:** Styles can be defined once and reused across components, reducing code duplication and improving maintainability.

 We will look more into reusing styles in the next module.

+### Composing stylesheets

+`StyleSheet.compose` is a method provided by React Native that lets you merge two styles into a single style object.
+This is useful when you want to combine base styles with additional styles based on certain conditions.

+Let’s look at an example:

+@sourceref ./compose.tsx
+@highlight 4-10, 16, 20, only

+In the example above, the resulting `combinedStyle` will have the `fontSize` and `color` from `base` and the `fontWeight` from `bold`.

 ### CSS shorthands